 And, when you know that, you can create content on your website and in your YouTube videos that answer those questions.

 Answering questions (even the questions that searchers don’t realize they’re asking) will help you get in front of the right audience, and it will help you build credibility and trust through the valuable answers you provide.

 Then… game over.
-You become a valued expert in your area… versus seen as a fly-by-night operator like most of your competitors.
+You become a valued expert in your area… versus being seen as a fly-by-night operator like most competitors.

 Here’s How To Read People’s Minds